LCSOGthb/GAG-Trade-Sys/README.md

-As the official Grow A Garden release the Trading Update at 8/2/2025, there's no point making this system so this system will be discontinued at 8/3/2025.
+Following the official Grow A Garden Trading Update released on 8/2/2025 there is no longer a need to continue development.
+As a result, this system will be officially discontinued on 8/3/2025
 This repository will not be archive to ensure all system don't broke

 ![Lines Of Code](https://tokei.rs/b1/github/LCSOGthb/GAG-Trade-Sys)